 When comparing Engine 001 Game Maker vs CryEngine, the Slant community recommends CryEngine for most people.
-In the question“What are the best game engines for beginners and non-programmers?”
-CryEngine is ranked 12th while Engine 001 Game Maker is ranked 16th.
+In the question“What are the best 100% free and easy game engines for beginners?”
+CryEngine is ranked 15th while Engine 001 Game Maker is ranked 29th.
 The most important reason people chose CryEngine is:

 CryEngine 5.4 now supports DX12 and Vulkan